 - Increase relevant keyword coverage for your market

 - Increase the authenticity and credibility for your site

 - Have your site rank higher in search results

-- Improve traffic for potential purchases
+- Improve traffic for lead & sales generation

 - Boost the income of your company

 Each business will have different motivations, goals, and budgets for their SEO strategy.
 However, there isn't any company operating in the 21st century that wouldn't benefit from these optimizations.
 In short, SEO is about optimizing a company's online presence for the modern world.
 If people can't find your business online, it will be nearly impossible to compete in today's digitally dominated market.